blepa/scratchpad/english/mark_tutor/20191205_e953_three_sides_of_a_car_loan.md

 VARATHAN: For one, we know that car prices are rising, and they're rising faster than people's incomes.

-MALONE: But also, interest rates are low right now.
+MALONE: But also, **`interest rates`** are low right now.
 Investors, i.e. Wall Street types, are fishing for creative ways to get better returns.
 They are bundling and buying car loans.
-The riskier the car loan, the bigger the payout, but also, the better the chance that somebody just stops paying that loan, like the owner of the black Chevy Cruze that is getting **`hooked up`** on the back of Larry Baker's tow truck.
+The riskier the car loan, the bigger the **`payout`**, but also, the better the chance that somebody just stops paying that loan, like the owner of the black Chevy Cruze that is getting **`hooked up`** on the back of Larry Baker's tow truck.

 So you're 100% sure this is the right car?